Intercountry Adoption

 Hague Convention Information

-Cyprus is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
-Intercountry adoption processing in Hague countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Cyprus.
+Cyprus is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations and U.S. adoption-related immigration policies; as well as the implementing legislation and regulations of Cyprus.

-U.S. citizen prospective adoptive parents interested in adopting children from Cyprus should contact the Central Authority of Cyprus to inquire about applicable laws and procedures.
-U.S. citizen prospective adoptive parents living in Cyprus who would like to adopt a child from the United States or from a third country should also contact Cyprus’ Central Authority.
+U.S. citizens interested in adopting children from Cyprus should contact the Central Authority of Cyprus to inquire about applicable laws and procedures.
+U.S. citizen prospective adoptive parents living in Cyprus who would like to adopt a child from the United States or from a third country should also contact Cyprus’s Central Authority.
 See contact information below.

-The Consular Officer will send a letter (referred to as an “Article 5 Letter”) to Cyprus’ Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Cyprus where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform Cyprus’ Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will then send a letter (referred to as an “Article 5/17 Letter”) to Cyprus’s Central Authority in any intercountry adoption involving U.S. citizen adoptive parents and a child from Cyprus if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform the Cyprus’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

 Contact Information